veragluscevic/veragluscevic.github.io/cosmolab.markdown

 <div>

 If you are interested in collaboration, PhD, or postdoc opportunities, email me at <b>vera.gluscevic@usc.edu</b>.
-I particularly encourage applications from postdocs and students committed to advocacy for diversity and inclusion in physics.
+I particularly encourage applications from postdocs and students committed to advocacy for diversity and inclusion in physics. test
 </p>